Understand Racketeering and Connect with an Attorney

 Penalties for Racketeering

 The penalties for a racketeering criminal conviction are severe and range from 20 years to life, and punishment severity depends on the number of predicate crimes and the crimes committed.
-For example, racketeering can lead to a life sentence if the predicate crimes involved first-degree murder.
+For example, racketeering can lead to a life sentence if the predicate crimes involve first-degree murder.

 In addition to criminal convictions, the RICO laws also permit civil suits against racketeers.
 If a person suffered financial harm because of a loss of business or damage of property because of racketeering activities, that individual can bring a civil suit against the at-fault party.
 If the plaintiff proves the existence of a RICO violation that resulted in financial harm, then the court orders the defendant to: